Afghan woman bids for power to halt slide in rights

 Women have faced a legislative onslaught in the past year and seats reserved for them on local councils have been reduced, triggering a public outcry from human rights groups and Western diplomats.

-"I'm persuading women to vote for me so they can recognise they are part of the political power," Sarabi told Reuters, a large bodyguard standing by her side.
+"I'm persuading women to vote for me so they can recognize they are part of the political power," Sarabi told Reuters, a large bodyguard standing by her side.

 Like most prominent Afghan women, Sarabi says the death threats against her are too numerous to count.
 Mullahs have also scolded her for addressing crowds, in a country where some believe that women are forbidden from preaching.